greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 - Incomplete (which implies that DOB's will never be reported as partial)
 - Is before Jan 1, 1915
 - Is after the `DateCreated` of the associated enrollment
-- If the client is an adult on the report date or head of household, and the DOB is on or after the `EntryDate`
+- If the client is an adult on the on the date the report was generated or head of household, and the DOB is on or after the `EntryDate`

 ### Gender